This story of miscarriages and one stillbirth contains a trigger warning for pregnancy loss, stillbirth, and assault.

 He basically rolled his eyes and told and me that I better plan all my traveling before 26 weeks.

 It was time to get the ball rolling.

-I explained to my doctor there that I wanted to have a natural, 100% water birth, with no medications, and he explained to me that he would do what he could to support my decision.
+I explained to my doctor there that I wanted to have a natural, 100% water birth, with no medications.
+He explained to me that he would do what he could to support my decision.

-I don’t remember much of the procedure because I was on some numbing medication, but the way they explained it to me was that they would insert the device at 32 weeks to aid in the development of her left heart ventricles, and remove it at 34 weeks.
+I don’t remember much of the procedure because I was on some numbing medication.
+The way they explained it to me was that they would insert the device at 32 weeks to aid in the development of her left heart ventricles, and remove it at 34 weeks.

-I still had my hopes on a natural water birth with no complications.
+Still, I had my hopes for a natural water birth with no complications.
 My hopes came crashing down.
 The good news was that the in utero procedure aided her left heart ventricles to develop.
 The bad news was that I would more than likely be induced.